Parents of teen charged in school shooting to stand trial

 “In a text on April 5, 2021, Ethan writes: ‘Now my mom thinks I take drugs.
 Like she thinks the reason why I’m so mad and sad all the time is because I take drugs, and she doesn’t worry about my mental health,'” assistant prosecutor Marc Keast said.
 “And then he writes: ’They make me feel like I’m the problem.'"

-The Crumbleys are jailed on $500,000 bond.
+The Crumbleys remain jailed on $500,000 bond.
 The case against them is highly unusual because parents are rarely held criminally responsible for teens accused in mass school shootings.

-The Crumbleys’ attorneys have insisted the couple didn’t know their son might be planning an attack and didn’t make the gun easy to find in their home.

 Last month, Ethan Crumbley's attorneys filed a notice of an insanity defense.